Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

     ...
     config:    <─────────────── in config section!!!
       papertrail_prefix: ""
-      # -- New usefull variable with no sensitive iformation   ¯│______________ here the configmap variable!
+      # -- New useful variable with no sensitive information   ¯│______________ here the configmap variable!
       new_var: ""                                              _│
-      # -- New usefull variable with sensitive iformation      ¯│______________ and here the secret variable!
+      # -- New useful variable with sensitive information      ¯│______________ and here the secret variable!
       new_sensitive_var: ""                                    _│
     ...
     ````
     Check that we only define the variable but no put any value, although we can also set a default value if we want.

     * `helm/charts/automation-engine/values.yaml` This is the values template off the entire automation-engine application.
 This only have the structure of the values and no contain any real value.
-For this part we will copy the content of the values file that we just created and paste in the plase that correspond (respecting the alphabetical order).
+For this part we will copy the content of the values file that we just created and paste in the place that correspond (respecting the alphabetical order).
 It's important to note that we are pasting the values inside another Yaml, so we must adapt the indentation for the destiny file:
     ````
     ...
     # -- lumin-billing-report subchart specific configuration